-One of the best characteristics of pultruded products is that they are water-resistant.
-Issues such as rust, corrosion, rot, and warping simply do not occur with pultruded profiles no matter what sort of application they are used in.
+One of the best characteristics of pultruded products is their water resistance.
+Issues such as rust, corrosion, rot, and warping do not occur with pultruded profiles, regardless of the application.

-Fiber Reinforced Polymer (FRP) composites can be used not just for infrastructure, construction, aerospace, and transportation, they can also be used to enhance home interiors such as bathrooms.
+Fiber Reinforced Polymer (FRP) composites can be used not just for infrastructure, construction, aerospace, and transportation, but also to enhance home interiors, such as bathrooms.

 Let’s look at a great example.